acorn-io/acorn-oss-workshop/steps/job.md

 Acorn also allows to define *jobs*.
 A *job* is used to run a batch job (opposed to a long-running process).
-A *job* can be run diredtly or scehduled in the same way of a standard Linux *cronjob*.
+A *job* can be run diredtly or scheduled the same way of a standard Linux *cronjob*.
 In this step you will add a job used to add dummy votes once the application is ready.

 Add the following content at the end of your *Acornfile*: